Frequently asked questions

 If you cannot provide any of the above as evidence of your eligibility, you may use the Eligibility Declaration Form.

-What else do I need to do before booking an appointment?
+What else do I need to do before making an appointment to get a COVID-19 vaccine?

 If you don’t have your account set up, you can: